 The width or thickness of a cigar is determined by a ring gauge and there’s a huge variety of different diameters available.
 The most popular cigar width changes from thin cigars to the thicker classic ‘Churchill’ style cigars.
 But how do you determine the diameter?
 That’s where cigar ring gauges come in.

-The size of a cigar is determined by its length and diameter.
-A cigar gauge measures the diameter of a cigar, which is measured in 1/64 inch.
+A cigar gauge refers to the width or thickness of a cigar.
+It measures the diameter of a cigar, which is measured in 1/64 inch.
 This means that a cigar with a ring gauge of 32 is measured as 32/64 which works out as half an inch.

 A cigar gauge can indicate a great deal about a cigar and what different types of tastes it’ll suit.